 Best for: Giving back

-If you’re looking for a cheap rate and you want your renters insurance to do more than protect your finances, try Lemonade.
-Rates start at $5 per month and the carrier is a Certified B Corp, which means that it follows strict requirements for its giveback programs.
+If you’re looking for cheap renters insurance in Georgia and you want your insurance premiums to do more than protect your finances, try Lemonade.
+Rates start at $5 per month and the carrier is a Certified B Corp with a commitment to giving back to the community.
 When you take out a policy, you’ll get to select a charity.
 Once a year, Lemonade donates any unused funds to the charities chosen by its policyholders.
-The company doesn’t have a financial strength rating with AM Best, but is rated A (Exceptional) by Demotech.

-Easy policy management through Lemonade mobile app.
-Availability is limited by state
+Easy policy management through mobile app Coverage availability is limited by state

 Standout feature: